-We have audited the accompanying financial statements of the retirement plan and the postemployment health care plan of Los Angeles City Employees' Retirement System (LACERS), a department of the Municipality of the City of Los Angeles, California, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise LACERS' basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the retirement plan and the postemployment health care plan of Los Angeles City Employees' Retirement System (LACERS), a component unit of the City of Los Angeles, California, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise LACERS' basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective fiduciary net position of the retirement plan and the postemployment health care plan of Los Angeles City Employees' Retirement System as of June 30, 2023, and the respective changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective fiduciary net position of the retirement plan and the postemployment health care plan of Los Angeles City Employees' Retirement System as of June 30, 2024, and the respective changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.